-For a particular faction in feminism, which was extremely small at the time, Me Too was from the very beginning a tool for implementing perceptions that re-define womanhood, manhood, sexuality – humanity
+For a particular faction within feminism, which was extremely small at the time, Me Too was from the very beginning a tool for implementing perceptions that re-define womanhood, manhood, sexuality – humanity

-The people on whom these women wrote “me too” were mostly from the entertainment industry, and so in its first few months Me Too was to most people, “sexual intrigues of celebrities.”
+The people on whom these women wrote “me too” were mostly from the entertainment industry, and so in its first few months Me Too was for most people, “sexual intrigues of celebrities.”
 At the same time, for journalists and for the socially-involved viewer of news broadcasts, Me Too was an effort to expose influential figures who used their power to hide their sexual violence and silence their victims (and as it will turn out, even to silence law enforcement officials and journalists investigating their acts).
-Thus, in the feminism that I will call here “classical feminism” and among those who believe in humanism, including myself, there was hope that this spontaneous reaction that started around celebrities would also reach anonymous violent people, like a manager of a hotel dining room, a head of a department in a governmental agency, a partner in a firm, who violently attacked ordinary women and used their power to hide their acts, evade punishment, and continue to harm other women.
+Thus, in the feminism I will call here “classical feminism” and among those who believe in humanism, including myself, there was hope that this spontaneous reaction that started around celebrities would also reach anonymous violent people, like a manager of a hotel dining room, a head of a department in a governmental agency, a partner in a firm, who violently attacked ordinary women and used their power to hide their actions, evade punishment, and continue harming other women.
 For classical feminism and for me as a humanist, Me Too was never about celebrities, but about providing courage to those who undergone acts defined in the law as offenses, removing from them the shame and fear, and exerting public pressure to make the legal systems punish the culprits and deter others.
-However, in addition to these two meanings of Me Too, as “scandals” and as supporting law enforcement, a third meaning has evolved from the very first days.
+However, in addition to these two meanings of Me Too, as “scandals”, and as supporting law enforcement, a third meaning has evolved, from the very first days of the new hashtag.
 This was a completely different understanding of what kind of vessel Me Too is, and what it needs to achieve.
 Shortly after, this third sense would become what we all associate today with the words “me too.”

 The Me Too campaign was evolving simultaneously in two arenas: in the media, and on social media.
 In this second arena, especially of the left (as I witnessed, as an active leftist), the small but aggressive core had reached a rather dominant presence long before Me Too.
-In fact, no one on the left wanted to confront the group.
-It used to spread very aggressive views and boycotts that won some endorsement, but were generally ignored, and this disregard didn’t stem out of indifference, but from fear.
-What people on the left feared was that the faction’s method, described below, of enforcing its decrees, would be directed at them.
-For years, the habit on most parts of the left was to ignore storms that arose from this feminist core and to remain silent.
-The frightened disregard was so strong that even three months after Me Too had started, not a single man in the ideological left in the social media environment of my country, reacted to Me Too in any way or form.
-I was the first leftist that I’m aware of who addressed the issue on social media (and my reaction was unequivocal support.
-As I mentioned, when it first started I regarded Me Too from the point of view of humanism – giving courage and support to women who were assaulted so the law would be implemented.
+In fact, no one on the left wanted to confront it.
+The feminist core used to spread aggressive views and boycotts, which were generally ignored not because of indifference, but out of fear.
+What people on the left feared was that the faction’s method, described below, would be directed against them.
+For years, the habit on most parts of the left was to ignore storms arising from this feminist core and to remain silent.
+The fear behind the silence was so strong that even three months after Me Too had started, not a single man in the ideological left in the social media environment of my country, had reacted in any way or form to Me Too (I was the first leftist that I’m aware of who addressed the issue on social media, and my reaction was unequivocal support.
+As I mentioned, when Me Too first started I regarded it from the point of view of humanism – providing courage and support to women who were assaulted so the law would be implemented.
 At the time, Me Too was still a process in the making).

 When Me Too began, the violent core was ready in social media, for taking over Me Too in order to use it as a tool for spreading its perceptions.
 The method was simple – by then the faction had been using it for years

-And so, when Me Too began, the violent core was ready in social media, for taking over Me Too in order to use it as a tool for spreading its perceptions.
-The method was simple – by then the faction had been using it for years: directing verbal violence against any man or woman who dare to oppose their basic terms and assumptions, through hundreds of people flocking to fill his or her Facebook profile with insults, along with statements in their own profiles that any professional ties with him or her are discontinued, then publicly addressing the employer through social media, as well as colleagues and friends, demanding they cease contact with that person with the threat that if they don’t, it will be taken as evidence that they share those ideas that caused the attack, which would make them just as guilty, and they will receive the same treatment (thus remaining silent, became an offense.
-This will turn out to be a crucial part of the method and what enabled it to be extremely effective).
-The faction’s pattern of action, which was used for years against people on the left, was now expanded to all of society.
+When Me Too had started, the violent core was ready with its regular practices in social media for taking over Me Too to use it as a tool.
+The method was simple – by then, the faction had been using it on the left for years.
+It conssists of directing verbal violence against any man or woman who dare to oppose their terms and assumptions, through hundreds of people flocking to fill his or her Facebook profile with insults, along with statements in their own profiles that any professional ties with him or her are discontinued, followed by publicly addressing through social media the employer, colleagues and friends, demanding of them to declare that any contact with that person is aborted, with the threat, that if they won’t publish such a declaration, it will be taken as evidence that they share those ideas that caused the attack, making them just as guilty, meaning they will receive the same treatment.
+Thus remaining silent, became an offense.
+This will turn out to be a crucial part of the method and what enabled it to be extremely effective.
+The faction’s mode of action which was used for years against people on the left, was now expanded to all of society.

 The result was that masses of women and men have adopted the belief that all women are continuously sexually harassed in public and personal environments, ignorant of the consistent research data showing that seven percent of women were harassed and assaulted.

-In late 2017, many women publicly objected the “all women” belief, and in response, during 2018 an escalating discourse ensued, where in order to reach their goal of “100% harassed”, the faction and its recruits continuously attempted to lower the bar for defining a behavior as sexual harassment, while many women and men alike expressed objections, causing the faction to search for new ways of defining male interactions with women as in fact a sexual harassment.
-This back-and-forth caused the faction to first define any sadness or hard feelings in the relations between the sexes (not calling the day after, having an argument, having an affair), as sexual harassment and as done only by men to women, and then, when facing objections and still not reaching 100%, to regard any type of subtle negative interaction between the sexes (such as interrupting a sentence) as sexual harassment; when this was rejected on the grounds of not being at all sexual, the faction re-framed the latter under the title “toxic masculinity”, thus compromising by having to let go of the attempt to define it as sexual, in order to keep trying to present whatever behaviors were to be included under this title as something done only by men to women, thereby from the faction’s perspective gaining yards towards “100%” – “all women”.
+In late 2017, many women publicly objected to the “all women” belief.
+In response, during 2018 an escalating discourse ensued, where in order to reach their goal of “100% harassed”, the faction and its new recruits continuously attempted to lower the bar for defining a behavior as sexual harassment while women and men alike expressed objections, causing the faction to search for new ways of defining male interactions with women as sexual harassment.
+This back-and-forth caused the faction to first define any sadness or hard feelings in the relations between the sexes (not calling the day after, having an argument, having an affair), as sexual harassment, and as done only by men to women.
+When facing objections and still not reaching 100%, the hardliners resorted to regarding any type of subtle negative interaction between the sexes (such as interrupting a sentence) as sexual harassment.
+After this was rejected on the grounds of not being at all sexual, the faction re-framed the latter as “toxic masculinity”, thereby compromising with regrad to the attempt to define it as sexual, in order to still keep whatever was to be included under the title “toxic” as something done only by men to women, and thus from the faction’s perspective “to gain yards” toward “100%” – “all women”.

 During 2018, the major media platforms that previously represented the voice of liberalism were also converted.
 Consequently, overt bias, misinformation, disinformation, omissions, censorship, and eventually incitement and hate speech, became a moral mission on these platforms around the world

-By the first half of 2018, the core could already use the power it accumulated on social media to break out into traditional media.
-When Me Too started, newspapers like the Guardian and the New York Times, and similar liberal left-leaning newspapers in other countries, were in a state of anxiety, because of a fear of becoming obsolete.
-Social media posed an existential threat to them – the New York Times had just started charging fees from readers for accessing articles online for the first time, in an attempt to compensate for loss of advertisers.
-In a chase after social media to remain relevant, to survive, established newspapers and magazines began repeating the ideas of the extremist core operating on social media to draw audiences.
-This was presented as done out of some moral, ideological revelation, but these newspapers probably had a cynical hope of gaining some of the likes and endorsements that the faction had produced for itself on social media, while turning a blind eye on the overt fact that these likes and support are gained through fear and by using intimidation and threat.
+By the first half of 2018 the core could already use the power it accumulated in social media to break out into traditional media.
+When Me Too started, newspapers like the Guardian and the New York Times, and similar liberal left-leaning newspapers in other countries, were in a state of anxiety.
+What editors feared was becoming obsolete.
+Social media posed an existential threat to them – the New York Times had just started charging fees from readers in an attempt to compensate for loss of advertisers.
+In a chase after social media to remain relevant, to survive, established newspapers and magazines began repeating ideas the extremist core was spreading in social media to draw audiences.
+This was presented as coming from some moral, ideological revelation, but these newspapers probably had a more cynical hope, of gaining some of the likes and shares that the faction had been producing for itself, while turning a blind eye on the overt fact that these likes and support are gained through fear and by using intimidation and threat.

 By this process, during 2018, the major media platforms that previously represented the voice of liberalism were also converted.
 Consequently, overt bias, misinformation, disinformation, omissions, censorship, and eventually incitement and hate speech, became a moral mission on these platforms around the world, transforming them from journalism to propaganda instruments.
-These methods were now to be applied along with actions on social media – this time intentionally – to redefine what perceptions would be regarded as normative and indisputable – those of what was called here the Gender Church.
-This caused wider sections of the left to begin adopting these extremist perceptions.
-However, presumably, most of these supporters were in a state of deep and painful personal conflict, and operated out of fear while attempting to silence their reason and conscience (and often enough, their own feelings, their own human value).
+These methods were now to be applied along with actions on social media, this time intentionally, to redefine what perceptions should be regarded as normative and indisputable – those of that Gender Church.
+This caused wider sections of the left to begin adopting the perceptions of the extremist faction.
+However, presumably, most of these supporters were in a state of painful personal conflict, and operated out of fear while attempting to silence their reason and conscience (and often enough, their own feelings, and their own human value).

 By the end of 2018, there was no longer any trace of a public campaign which goal is implementing the law in cases of sexual assaults.
 Classical feminists no longer existed as such.
-Me Too was no longer three things, only one, definitive and unequivocal: a tool for spreading beliefs and assumptions about femininity, masculinity, sexuality, and humanity coming from the most extremist and detached faction of feminism for a re-education program by intimidation of the West and then, as far the motivation and vision go – all of humanity.
-This is not a critic’s accusation against Me Too, but the overt statement of feminist women who promote these perceptions.
+Me Too was no longer three things, only one, definitive and unequivocal: a tool for spreading beliefs and assumptions about femininity, masculinity, sexuality, and humanity, coming from the most detached faction of feminism, for a re-education program by intimidation of the West and then, as far the motivation and vision go – all of humanity.
+This is not a critic’s accusation against what quickly became of Me Too, but the overt statement of feminist women who promote these perceptions.
 If any woman still wanted to write “me too,” she knew it would mean immediate enlistment to a fanatical ideology.